Frequently Asked Questions

 What Training Will Be Provided?

-The planned video training will include information on topics like use procedures of the equipment and hardware, as well as basic graphic development and programming procedures.
+Video training will include information on topics like use procedures of the equipment and hardware, as well as basic graphic development and programming procedures.

 Are There Plans For A Certified Training Program?